 2. Leverage Your Ecosystem

 - The Strategy: Address every company you have a relationship with.
-You mention them as a trusted vendor, they mention you as a successful implementation.
+You mention them as a trusted vendor, and they mention you as a successful implementation.

-- The Reality Check: Amazon won’t link to you from their cloud services homepage, but the mid-market SaaS provider or specialized DevOps tool you use daily?
+- The Reality Check: Amazon won’t link to you from their cloud services homepage.
+But the mid-market SaaS provider or specialized DevOps tool you use daily?
 That is the exact path you should take.

 3. Tapping into Established SEO Authority